myPOS blog Tips

 What is SWIFT

 SWIFT is an acronym for Society for Worldwide Interbank Financial Telecommunication.
-It is a global member-owned cooperative that created and maintains a secure messaging network.
+It is a global member-owned cooperative that creates and maintains a secure messaging network.

 SWIFT is a communication system that connects banks all over the world for fast and secure international financial transactions and payments.
 In other words, it is a messaging network, part of the global payments system.